Siddhiiinirmal26/Siddhiiinirmal26/README.md

-Certainly!
-Here's a suggested template for your profile description based on your interest in Data Science:

 👋 Hi, I’m @Siddhiiinirmal26!
 👀 I’m a passionate Data Science student, eager to explore the vast world of data and uncover meaningful insights.